-- 1. A grade of C (2.00) or better in each course is required for the major. - 2.
+- 1. Earn a grade of C (2.00) or better in each required nursing theory course and a grade of Pass in each required nursing clinical (nursing performance) course. - 2.
 Courses required for the major may be repeated only once.
 No more than two courses may be repeated, only one of which may be a nursing course. - 3.
-Graduation requirements include a minimum GPA of 2.50 in the major.
+Graduation requirements include a minimum GPA of 3.00 in the major.